Follow Us

 Step 1 (Enquiry)

-Student enquiries made via an agent, website, email, phone, etc. shall be provided with accurate and marketing and pre-enrolment information, a copy of KII Student Handbook, which contains important information for the student about the course entry requirements, enrolment process, visa eligibility requirements, information on life in Australia, Refund Policy, Complaints and Appeals Policy etc. and a course brochure.
+Student enquiries made via an agent, website, email, phone, etc. shall be provided with marketing and pre-enrolment information along with a copy of the KII Student Handbook.
+This Handbook contains important information for the student about the course entry requirements, enrolment process, visa eligibility requirements, information on life in Australia, KII Refund Policy, Complaints and Appeals Policy etc. and a course brochure.

 Step 2 (Enrolment Application)

-If the student is interested to apply for a course with KII, the agent or a representative from KII or Student Support Manager shall provide Enrolment Application form.
+If the student is interested in applying for a course with KII, the agent or a representative from KII or Student Support Manager shall provide an Enrolment Application form.

 1) completed enrolment application form